atteggiani/animated-terminal.js/README.md

 - No additional JavaScript libraries needed
 - Multiple functionalities and customisations

-**animated-terminal.js** lets you render an animated terminal window, with multiple functionalities, using only 2 custom HTML tags, so you can use it without having to write a single line of JavaScript yourself!
+**animated-terminal.js** lets you render an animated terminal window with multiple functionalities, using only 2 custom HTML tags, so you can use it without having to write a single line of JavaScript yourself!

 It uses **promises** and **async**/**await**, all in **vanilla Javascript**, so you don't need ANY additional library.